Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 Touchpoint queries are writen in NRQL, which is New Relic's SQL-like query language.
 In general NRQL allows you to retrieve detailed New Relic data and get insight into your applications, hosts, and business-important activity.

-Using this guide you will learn about each Touchpoint Query (which are pre-writen by the JSON file you uploaded to your Pathpoint).
+Using this guide you will learn about each Touchpoint Query, which are pre-writen by the JSON file you uploaded to your Pathpoint, and you can also make some changes, as long as you don't change the main query variable that the Touchpoint is looking to get.

 To begin the process of working with a Touchpoint Query, right click on the particular Touchpoint you want to work with, and then select Queries, now you can modify them, to get different results from the particular Touchpoint you select to work with.